enriqc3/CMPS-3240-Loop-Unrolling/README.md

 movl	%eax, (%rdx)
 ```

-The first half of the code, up to where I have inserted the comment in the snippet calculate the pointer to `c[i]`.
-Note that since this is an assignment, we do not need to dereference it's value.
+The first half of the code, up to the comment calculates the pointer to `c[i]`.
+Since this is an assignment we do not need to dereference it's value.
 We intend to save into it, or clobber it.
-Reading it is not required to do this.

 `imull	%ecx, %eax` multiplies `a[i]` and `b[i]`.
 If you look back to previous work the compiler was careful to not clobber the values in `%ecx` and `%eax`.
 It then stores the result into `c[i]` with `movl	%eax, (%rdx)`.